 - You can process one PDB, or you can link to an inclusion list and process many PDBs in one upgrade procedure; the only limit for the number of PDBs you can process are the server limits, and the limits for PDBS on the CDB.

-option, you must set the system identifier parameters for the source CDB and PDB,
+- The system identifier parameters for the source CDB (parameter